corelan/EncFSGui/README.md

   cd demos;   make;cd ..
   ```

-4. Edit the Makefile and update the WX_BUILD_DIR variable to make it reflect the absolute folder structure/path on your own machine
+4. Edit the Makefile and update the WX_BUILD_DIR variable so it would contain the absolute path to the build-release-static folder on your own machine.

 5. run `make clean` before compiling/linking